Altarax/LEDs_control/README.md

 Thanks to this person because I'll be able to do my first tests to understand the WS2812B correctly.

 (05/12 : currently waiting the PCB)
 (02/01 : PCB finally here !
 But I don't find my resistors...)
 (13/02 : Waiting for JTAG connector)
+(21/03 : Started the first tests and nothing is working)

 ## Roadmap